Kashmiri cuisine: Cooking methods

-Convection

-The traditional Kashmir food receives heat on two sides, top and bottom and the best results are obtained by slow heat using charcoal.
+Traditional Kashmir food receives heat on two sides, top and bottom and the best results are obtained by slow heat using charcoal.

-Braising

 The leaves of Kashmiri haakh are braised in lots of water.
 It is very important to ensure that the haakh stays submerged underwater during the initial cooking process using a wooden spatula or large spoon to continuously push the greens down.
 Mustard oil, which is used extensively in Kashmiri cuisine, imparts an extra flavour to the dish.

 Tenderising and preparing riste, one of the most important dishes in a Kashmiri feast.

-Court-bouillon

-Much of Kashmiri cooking relies on a fragrant meat stock.
+Much of Kashmiri cooking relies on a fragrant meat stock or court-bouillon.
 The main skill of a wazwan lies in the preparation of this stock made of onions and shallots.
 Freshly shaped meatballs (rista and goshtabeh) are poached in this lamb stock flavoured with cinnamon and black cardamom, and simmered.

-Tempering

-Whole spices must be fried in oil – clove, cardamom, cinnamon, bay leaves.
+Whole spices must be tempered, fried in oil – clove, cardamom, cinnamon, bay leaves.
 Fried too little, and the dish will be lifeless, without fragrance.
 A second too much, and one will be left with nothing but bitterness.
 Hot ghee or mustard oil is poured on top and garnished with fried praan (shallots) paste & saffron extract.

-Caramelisation

-Sliced onions are fried until golden brown and pureed with minimal water.
+Sliced onions are caramelised, fried until golden brown and pureed with minimal water.

-Emulsification

-The yoghurt must be fatty, thick.
+Yoghurt must be a fatty, thick emulsion.
 Dried mint, just a pinch, is added right at the end to freshen the dish.

-Food colouring

-Relevant dishes are further enhanced in colour by saffron extract (rogan josh and rista) or mawal (dried cockscomb flower).
+Some dishes are enhanced in colour by saffron extract (rogan josh and rista), or mawal (dried cockscomb flower).
 Kashmiri chilli is also added in excess sometimes to produce a red colour.
 Tomato is incorrectly used as a substitute when mawal and rattanjot are not available.
 No authentic version cooked in Kashmir has tomatoes.

-Simmering

-The food gets its flavours and textures from the spices being slow cooked with ingredients until they let out their inherent juices and fats and melt together.
+The food gets its flavours and textures from the spices being simmered, slow cooked with ingredients until they let out their inherent juices and fats and melt together.

-Smoke point

 Smoking mustard oil is a treatment known as durust, and gets it ready to use after cooling off.

-Dum cooking

-The cooking vessel in the shab deg is sealed with dough before being cooked over a simmering fire through the long winter night.
+In dum pukht cooking, the cooking vessel in the shab deg is sealed with dough before being cooked over a simmering fire through the long winter night.
 Dum cooking was made popular by the Mughal courts around the 16th century.

-Tenderising

-Goshtabeh and rista, the two meatball dishes are rarely found outside the valley because their unique texture is enormously challenging.
+Goshtabeh and rista, the two meatball dishes, are rarely found outside the valley because their unique tenderised texture is enormously challenging.
 The sheep has to be freshly slaughtered and the meat pounded before rigor mortis sets.
 To incorporate air to make them light and fluffy, the meat undergoes a process of being folded while beaten.